the-drunk-coder/megra.rs/README.md

 This will guide you to the process of installing the necessary tools for your operating system.

 On Windows, that's a bit annoying because you need some VisualStudio components which might take a lot of space.
+The rust installation will show you a link to the necessary software.
+The installer defaults should be fine, you'll only need the C++ part.

+On macOS, you'll need the Xcode command-line tools, which can be installed calling `xcode-select --install` in a terminal.

 Any version of Rust above 1.57 (stable version as of early 2022) should work (last tested with 1.57).